Passion fruit vs. Pomegranate — Health Impact and Nutrition Comparison

-Although both Passion fruit and Pomegranate are packed with antioxidants and have many similarities, they differ in the nutrients they provide.
-Passion fruit is higher in calories, minerals, and vitamin C, while pomegranate is richer in zinc and vitamin K.
+Passion fruit is higher in calories, minerals, fiber, magnesium, phosphorus, potassium, Vitamin A, and vitamin C, while pomegranate is richer in zinc and vitamin K. Pomegranates also have less sodium.

 Table of contents